Anagram Pairs [Solution]

 - Other Variables:

-variables within the loops, are of constant size and do not depend on the input size.
+- The other variables used in the function, such as the stringandsorted_tuplevariables within the loops, are of constant size and do not depend on the input size.

 - The other variables used in the function, such as the